 The Secretary-General will be in Geneva on 11 July 2017 to deliver remarks at the Opening of the 6th Global Review on Aid for Trade, organised at the World Trade Organization.

-The Secretary-General will participate in several sessions of the World Economic Forum on a wide range of policy issues and will also hold bilateral meetings with a number of Forum participants.
+The Secretary-General participated in several sessions of the World Economic Forum on a wide range of policy issues and also held bilateral meetings with a number of Forum participants.

 The Secretary-General delivered a keynote speech at the 5th Global Review of Aid for Trade event and presented the OECD/WTO Aid for Trade at a Glance publication.
 He also held bilateral meetings with several heads of international organisations.